 No Service area FUNCTIONS DELEGATED TITLE OF POSTHOLDER EAI44 Highways and Transportation To authorise, in the case of highway improvements, entering into an agreement delegating powers from the County Council to the Secretary of State for Transport under section 4 of the Highways Act 1980.
 To authorise, in the case of highway improvements up to a maximum cost of £25,000 only, the entering into of an agreement under section 6 of the Highways Act 1980 relating to the delegation of powers relating to trunk roads from the Secretary of State for Transport to the County Council.
+To authorise, in the case of highway improvements up to a maximum cost of £25000 only, the entering into of an agreement with act 1980 relating to the delegation of powers relating to the County Council.
 To authorise, in the case of highway improvements up to a maximum cost of £25000 only, the entering into of an agreement with another local highway authority under section 8 of the Highways Act 1980 relating to the construction, reconstruction, alteration, improvement, or maintenance of a highway for which one party to the agreement is the highway authority.
 Assistant Director, Highways & Transport Local Highway Services Group Manager Area Highways Manager EAI45 Highways and Transportation To authorise, in consultation with the relevant divisional Members, Community Pride Fund allocations where Members wish to combine their allocation to be spent in one or more divisions.
 Assistant Director, Highways & Transport Area Highways Manager EAI46 Highways and Transportation To deliver the concessionary bus fare scheme for older and disabled people as part of the National Concessionary Travel Scheme (ENTCS), in accordance with and subject to relevant provisions of the Transport Act 1985, Transport Act 2000, Concessionary Bus Travel Act 2007 and all associated Assistant Director, Environment Travel & Transport Group Manager